 About the ACSM American Fitness Index

 In 2008, the American College of Sports Medicine (ACSM) launched the ACSM American Fitness Index (Fitness Index), in partnership with the Anthem Foundation.
-The Fitness Index ranks the largest metropolitan areas in the United States on a composite of preventive health behaviors, levels of chronic diseases, community infrastructure, and local policies that support a physically active lifestyle.
-With the help of the Fitness Index, municipalities, community groups, health organizations, and individual citizens can assess factors contributing to their metro’s level of fitness, health, and quality of life.
+The Fitness Index ranks America’s 100 largest cities on a composite of health behaviors, health outcomes, community infrastructure, and local policies that support a physically active lifestyle.
+With the help of the Fitness Index, local officials, community groups, health organizations, and individual citizens can assess factors contributing to their city’s fitness, health, and quality of life.

 The Fitness Index is honored to have assisted city officials in Cincinnati, Indianapolis, Las Vegas, Miami, and Oklahoma City with: